PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * explicitPeers     -- list of comma-separated b64 addresses of peers to use, default: unset
 * i2p.streaming.initialAckDelay -- milliseconds to wait before sending Ack.
 200 by default
 * i2cp.leaseSetType -- type of LeaseSet to be sent.
 1 or 3.
 1 by default
+* i2cp.leaseSetEncType -- encryption type to be used in LeaseSet type 3.
+Identity's type by default

 Other examples